zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/Anti-DDoS Basic.md

 ## How Anti-DDoS Basic works {#section_qxq_3rw_ydb .section}

 When the Anti-DDoS Basic is enabled, Alibaba Cloud Security monitors the inbound traffic in real time.
-When massive traffic or abnormal traffic involving DDoS attacks is monitored, Alibaba Cloud Security redirects the traffic, removes malicious traffic, and passes clean traffic back to the ECS instance.
+When massive traffic or abnormal traffic involving DDoS attacks is monitored, Alibaba Cloud Security redirects the traffic, drops malicious traffic, and passes clean traffic back to the ECS instance.
 This process is called **flow cleaning**.
 For more information, see How Anti-DDoS Basic works in the Anti-DDoS Basic documentation.

 **Note:** If Anti-DDoS Basic is enabled for an ECS instance, when the inbound traffic from Internet is higher than 5 Gbit/s, to secure the global cluster, Alibaba Cloud Security triggers a black hole to lock network access to the instance.
 For more information, see Alibaba Cloud black hole policies.

 Factors that can trigger flow cleaning include:

 -   Attack types.
 When specified attacks are identified in the inbound traffic, flow cleaning is triggered.
 -   Traffic size.
 Generally, traffic involving DDoS attacks is measured in Gbit/s.
-When the inbound traffic into an ECS instance exceeds the specified threshold, flow cleaning is triggered to clean traffic, including normal business traffic.
+When the inbound traffic to an ECS instance exceeds the specified threshold, flow cleaning is triggered to clean traffic, including normal business traffic.

-Methods to clean flow include filtering ICMP packets, limiting bit rate, and limiting packet forwarding rate.
+Methods to clean the flow include filtering ICMP packets, limiting bit rate, and limiting packet forwarding rate.

 Therefore, when using Anti-DDoS Basic, you must set the following thresholds: